markcampanelli/hands-on-learning/README.md

 I certainly am.

 My name is Mark Campanelli.
-I am a parent of two middle school kids.
+I am a parent of two middle school kids (girl and boy).
 I have grown utterly despondent with the current state of "modern" schooling.

 I see my kids struggle to find connection to the real world with "math facts", meaningless computerized homework, and endless preparation for standardized tests.